miniohq/datalake_ref_arch/README.md

 - [Apache Iceberg](https://iceberg.apache.org/docs/1.3.1/) - The table format we use to store our data in the lake giving us many benefits like ACID compliance, schema evolution, and data time travel.
 - [Project Nessie](https://projectnessie.org/) - Git like version control for data.
 - [Apache Spark](https://spark.apache.org/docs/latest/) - Our compute engine for data ingestion and transformation.
-- [Jupyter Notebooks](https://docs.jupyter.org/en/latest/) - An interactive python environment for data science and data engineering.
+- [JupyterLab](https://docs.jupyter.org/en/latest/) - An interactive python environment for data science and data engineering.

 ### Building the Docker Image locally
 Note that our docker-compose.yml references a local image for spark_notebook that needs to be built before we can spin up the environment with compose.